The Surreal Visions of Josephine Tota

 It is this powerful body of work—dozens of intense paintings in egg tempera and gilding on board, completed at the end of her life—that The Surreal Visions of Josephine Tota explores and advocates for inclusion into the canon of self-taught, visionary art.
 "Unusual paintings like these," writes Curator in Charge/Curator of American Art Jessica Marten, "near death-defying expressions of a little-known artist's interior world, with incisive inquiries into womanhood, age, and power, rarely find their way inside an art museum's walls."
 Surreal Visions explores the "audacious and radical voice" of a singular artist almost lost to history and challenges our commonly held assumptions about female artists working outside the mainstream.

 The Surreal Visions of Josephine Tota features over 90 paintings created by Josephine Tota; 14 from the collection of the Memorial Art Gallery, many never-before-seen paintings on loan from family and friends, and a small selection of ceramics and textiles.
+A fully illustrated catalog of the artist’s late paintings published by RIT Press will accompany the exhibition and will feature essays by Jessica Marten and Janet Catherine Berlo, University of Rochester Professor, Art History/Visual and Cultural Studies.
 After it premieres at the Memorial Art Gallery, additional venues will be arranged by International Arts & Artists.